O’Neills sportswear to lay off 900 staff

 Irish sportswear manufacturer O’Neills is to lay off around 900 staff and suspend operations until at least May as a result of coronavirus.

-The managing director of O’Neills Irish International Sports Co Ltd, Kieran Kennedy, said the company had “no alternative” but to take these “drastic measures to safeguard its long-term future.”
+The managing director of O’Neills Irish International Sports Co, Kieran Kennedy, said the company had “no alternative” but to take these “drastic measures to safeguard its long-term future”.

 “We fully intend to be back in action stronger than ever as soon as possible,” he said.